-The way that we vote is changing.
-From 4 May 2023, voters will need to show photo ID at polling stations.
+The way that we vote has changed.
+Voters now need to show photo ID at polling stations.
 We’ve put together this guidance for church and community leaders, to help you share this information within your community.

 Voter ID doesn’t replace the need to register to vote – you will still need to register to vote at your current address, if you haven’t already.

 The UK Government has introduced a legal requirement for voters to present photo ID at a polling station in some elections.
 This first applied in the local elections that took place in England on 4 May 2023, and will apply to any UK General Election after October 2023.

 These groups are more likely to find ID a barrier to voting and may need your support.
 It is important that we do not let this change disenfranchise anyone.

 - Disabled people

 - Older people